William Stuart-Houston

-William Patrick Stuart-Houston (12 March 1911 – 14 July 1987) was a British-American entrepreneur and the half-nephew of Adolf Hitler.
-Born and raised in the Toxteth area of Liverpool to Adolf's half-brother Alois Hitler Jr. and his Irish wife Bridget Dowling, he later relocated to Germany in the 1930s to find work with the help of his half-uncle until he got into some issues with him and later returned to London.
-He later immigrated to the United States, where he received American citizenship (in addition to his British citizenship) and ended up serving in the United States Navy against his half-uncle and Nazi Germany during World War II, changing his surname after the war.
+William Patrick Stuart-Houston (born William Patrick Hitler; 12 March 1911 – 14 July 1987) was a British-American entrepreneur and the half-nephew of Adolf Hitler.
+Born and raised in the Toxteth area of Liverpool to Adolf's half-brother Alois Hitler Jr. and his Irish wife Bridget Dowling, he later relocated to Germany in the 1930s to find work with the help of his half-uncle until he got into a fight with him and later returned to London.

+He later immigrated to the United States, where he received American citizenship, in addition to his British citizenship, and ended up serving in the United States Navy against his half-uncle and Nazi Germany during World War II, changing his surname after the war.